“All Noble Things Are As Difficult As They Are Rare”

-A desert is even more.
+But a desert is even more.
 It is a place where nothing can be achieved.
-In a desert man cannot prove himself, at least not in the conventional sense of the word.
+In a desert man cannot prove himself, at least not in the conventional meaning of the word.
 It doesn’t offer jobs that people can fight over and compete for.
 It has no factories, offices or department stores.
 There are no bosses to order us around and no fellow workers with whom we are in competition.
 It is “prestige deprived”.
-In a desert there is no “kavod/honor” to be obtained.
+In a desert there is no “kavod” to be obtained.
 It doesn’t have cities, homes, fences.
 Once it has these, it is no longer a desert.
 Human achievements will end its desert status and will undermine and destroy the grandeur of its might and beauty.
 Man can only “be” but never “have” anything in a desert.
 There is no food to be eaten but the manna, the soul food, and one can easily walk in the same shoes for 40 years because authenticity does not wear out.
 Men’s garments grow with them and do not need changing or cleaning because they are as pure as can be.
 And that which is pure continues to grow and stays clean.

 The desert is therefore a state of mind.
 It removes the walls in our subconscious, and even in our conscious way of thinking.
 It is an “out of the box” realm.
 In a desert one can think unlimitedly.
 As such, one is open to the “impossible” and hears murmurs of another world which one can never hear in the city or on a job.
 The desert allows for authentic thinking, without obstacles, and therefore it is able to break through and remove from us any artificial thoughts which do not identify with our deeper souls.
 Nothing spiritual gets lost in us, because the fences of our thoughts become neutralized and no longer bar the way to our inner life.
 It is ultimate liberty.
 It teaches us that openness does not mean surrender to what is most “in”, or powerful.
 Nor does it consist of vulgar successes made into a principle.